Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-- Rest your foot: Limit movement in your sprained foot for the first 2 to 3 days.
+- Rest your foot.
+Limit movement in your sprained foot for the first 2 to 3 days.
 You might need crutches to take weight off your injured foot as it heals.
 Use crutches as directed.

-- Compress your foot: Binding (tight hold) helps support your foot as it heals.
-You may use tape or an elastic bandage to bind mild sprains.
-You may need a splint on your foot if your sprain is severe.
+- Compress your foot.
+You may need to use tape or an elastic bandage to support your foot if you have a mild sprain.
+You may need a splint on your foot for support if your sprain is severe.
 Wear your splint for as many days as directed.

 Exercise your foot:

-Prevent another injury:
+Prevent another foot sprain:

 - Warm up and stretch before you exercise.

 - Do not exercise when you feel pain or are tired.

 - Wear equipment to protect yourself when you play sports.